Where does a Christian or unbeliever go when they die. Do we go directly to heaven (or hell)?

 Our physical body is the material part of our existence, and Paul says it is only a temporary home for our spirit, which is the eternal part of us.
 Our spirit occupies our body for a time, but when our body dies, our spirit moves to our next home to be present with the Lord (if we are a believer) into the throne room of God.

-After our physical body dies, Paul says we appear before the judgment seat of the Lord to receive our rewards for service to the Lord.
+After our physical body dies, Paul says we appear before the judgment seat of the Lord in spirit form to receive our rewards for service to the Lord.